schof/schof.github.io/_posts/2017-03-14-she-shoud-run.md

 ## She is a Progressive

 Jennifer Wexton has a strong progressive record.
-Basically she is the opposite of Barbara Comstock and Donald Trump which is what voters are going to be looking for in 2018.
+She is the opposite of Barbara Comstock and Donald Trump, which is what voters are going to be looking for in 2018.
 A quick examination of her [previous campaign website](http://www.wextonforstatesenate.com/node/56) reveals that she is strong on:

 * Health Care
 * Gun Safety & Mental Health